Freely-Given-org/Bible_speaker_identification/DB_ideas/README.md

 an ancient ape evolved into a human, or that we were reincarnated from some previous life form.

-However, we are also aware that many also claim major gaps in the Biblical record, or even claim that Darwinian-type evolution fits within the Biblical time-scale.
+However, we are also aware that many Christians also claim major gaps in the Biblical record, or even claim that Darwinian-type evolution fits within the Biblical time-scale.
 These people are, of course, free to ignore any of the